macaab26/infra-test/README.md

 ![AWS-diagram](https://user-images.githubusercontent.com/80314345/234810523-f60088df-facc-432f-8162-b947b4e9e071.jpg)

 The solution is based in containers, so there's a Dockerfile in the repo to build the image.
 I'm using an ECR to store the application images, and an ECS cluster to run it.
+I added an autoscaler for the ECS cluster to increase or decrease the number of containers in function of the load (CPU usage).
 There's also an RDS (PostgreSQL) for the application to perform the ping.
 I also added to the solution an Application Load Balancer to distribute the different requests between all the containers in the cluster.

 The solution is divided in 3 different subnets, one of them is exposed to the Internet (Public) and the others are not.
 Only the ECR and the Application load balancer are in the public subnet, those are the only resources that are exposed to the Internet.
 The ECS cluster and the PostgreSQL are on two different subnets, one each.